LIBRARIAN I (SPANISH SPEAKING) 0815

 FULL PERFORMANCE KNOWLEDGES, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS

-Good command of Spanish as well as English; good knowledge of modern public library organization, materials, methods and services; good knowledge of the employing library's policies and procedures; good knowledge of bibliographical tools and sources; good knowledge of the needs and makeup of the library district's population; ability to establish and maintain effective working relationships with supervisors, co-workers, library patrons, members of professional library organizations and community groups; ability and willingness to participate in cultural and intellectual activities of the community; ability to supervise the work of others in a manner conducive to full performance and high morale; ability to express oneself clearly, both orally and in writing; courtesy; good judgment; physical condition commensurate with the demands of the position.
+Good command of Spanish as well as English; good knowledge of modern public library organization, materials, methods and services; good knowledge of the employing library's policies and procedures; good knowledge of bibliographical tools and sources; good knowledge of the needs and makeup of the library district's population; ability to establish and maintain effective working relationships with supervisors, co-workers, library patrons, members of professional library organizations and community groups; ability and willingness to participate in cultural and intellectual activities of the community; ability to provide basic technology assistance to library patrons; ability to supervise the work of others in a manner conducive to full performance and high morale; ability to express oneself clearly, both orally and in writing; courtesy; good judgment; physical condition commensurate with the demands of the position.

-A Master's Degree in Library Science (MLS), or a Master of Science in Information Science (MSIS) from a library school that is accredited by the American Library Association or registered by the New York State Education Department; or
+A) A Master's Degree in Library Science (MLS), or a Master of Science in Information Science (MSIS) from a library school that is accredited by the American Library Association or registered by the New York State Education Department; or,

 NECESSARY SPECIAL REQUIREMENTS